 Barnluasgan Information Centre provides the ideal starting point to find out more about the Scottish Beaver Trial.
 The centre has information on where to look for Beavers and how the Beavers have arrived back to Scotland after 400 years!

 Beavers are more likely to be seen at dusk and dawn.
-Best viewing spots are on the walking trail around Loch Coille Bharr.
+Best viewing spots are on the walking trail or viewing platform around Loch Coille Bharr.
 Bring your binoculars, walking boots and midge nets on your visit.

-The Barnlausgan Wildlife Trail Phototrail is now online on the Fieldfare Trust website.
+The Barnluasgan Wildlife Trail Phototrail is now online on the Fieldfare Trust website.
 Phototrails provides detailed accessibility information for trails throughout the UK.

 How to get there:

 From the A816 one mile north of Loghgilphead, follow the B841 towards Crinan, turn left at Bellanoch onto the B8025 towards Tayvallich taking you into the heart of Knapdale.